robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/what-if-tool.md

 ## <a name="evaluation"></a>Avaliação

-Inicie uma avaliação clicando **e se**.
+You start an evaluation by clicking **What If**.
 O resultado da avaliação fornece um relatório que consiste em:

 ![What If](./media/what-if-tool/03.png)